 8. The love for your newborn is like nothing you have ever experienced.

 There is no way to prepare for this one.
 You really don’t know how much you can love someone else until you have a baby.
-This love is new and all-consuming and incredible.
+This love is new, all-consuming, and incredible.
 The only way to get this is to experience it.

 9. How much I would appreciate my husband on a new level.

-10. It’s not the end of the world if you don’t get out of the house.
+10. It’s not the end of the world if you don’t leave the house.

 11. What cluster feeding is.

 I had no idea what cluster feeding was before my first baby.
-I didn’t know that she could breastfeed for hours while awake and then asleep.
+I didn’t know she could breastfeed for hours while awake and asleep.
 Newborns eat a lot.
 My second even cluster fed on the day he was born.
-I wish I’d known what this was beforehand because it was a lot to be tied down that long to breastfeed.
+I wish I’d known this beforehand because it was a lot to be tied down that long to breastfeed.

 12. You don’t know what kind of mom you will be until you’re in it.